1. Do I have to have a costume to participate in VSC events?

 2. Where can I get appropriate vintage wardrobe?

 Yes.
 That's what we do best - subject to the availability of volunteers on your time and date.
-We have a program that is instructional and entertaining to give children a flavor for life in the 19th century.
+We have a program that is instructional and entertaining to give children and adults alike a flavor for life in the 19th century.
 Contact us to set up a time.
 Click on CONTACT US for more information.

 4. How do I become a member?